IDEA Child Outcomes Highlights for FFY 2020

 Conclusion

-State Part C and Part B, Section 619 annual performance reports provided key reasons for declines, including impacts of COVID-19, other data quality issues, and changes to state data collection methods.
+State Part C and Part B Preschool annual performance reports provided key reasons for declines, including impacts of COVID-19, other data quality issues, and changes to state data collection methods.
 Further analyses, particularly at the state and local level, are needed to understand trends.

-Early Childhood Technical Assistance Center, Center for IDEA Early Childhood Data Systems.
-(2022).
-IDEA Child Outcomes Highlights for FFY 2020.
+Please cite as: Early Childhood Technical Assistance Center, Center for IDEA Early Childhood Data Systems.
+(2025).
+IDEA Child Outcomes Highlights for FFY 2022.
 Retrieved from https://ectacenter.org/eco/pages/childoutcomeshighlights.asp

-The contents of this page were developed under a grant from the U.S. Department of Education, #H373Z120002, and a cooperative agreement, #H326P170001, from the Office of Special Education Programs, U.S. Department of Education.
-However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
-DaSy Center Project Officers: Meredith Miceli and Richelle Davis, ECTA Center Project Officer: Julia Martin Eile
+Developed under a grant from the U.S. Department of Education, #H373Z240001, and a cooperative agreement, #H326P220002, from the Office of Special Education Programs.
+Contents do not represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
+DaSy Project Officers: Meredith Miceli and Alexis Lessans.
+ECTA Project Officer: Project Officer: Julia Martin Eile.